The Mystery of Alpha and the Isotopes: Methodology

 Modelling is carried out using {\sc ai-vpfit}, which requires no human interactions, and hence is completely objective \citep{Lee2020AI-VPFIT}.
 Since model non-uniqueness may occur \citep{Lee2021}, we compute a total of 200 independent models covering both left and right regions (50 for each region, two Mg isotope settings).
 By ``independent'', we mean that during model construction, sequential placement of trial absorption components is random, using a different set of random number seeds for each model.
 The fine structure constant $\alpha$ is a free parameter throughout development of the absorption system kinematic structure.
 This is crucial to ensure bias-free $\daa$ measurements, \cite{Webb2022,Lee2023bias}.
-Model selection through the AI stages \cite{Lee2020AI-VPFIT} is provided by the {\it Spectroscopic Information Criterion}, SpIC (which, in this context, performs better than AICc) \citep{Webb2021}.
+Model selection through the AI stages \cite{Lee2020AI-VPFIT} is provided by the {\it Spectroscopic Information Criterion}, SpIC (which, in this context, performs better than both the corrected Akaike information criterion and the Bayesian information criterion) \citep{Webb2021}.